Working after your studies

 Graduate visa

-The Graduate visa allows you to remain in the UK to work or look for work in the UK after successfully completing an eligible course.
-Successful applicants will be granted a two-year visa if they complete a degree course and doctoral graduates will be granted a three-year visa.
-The main eligibility criteria are outlined below but please read our FAQs for detailed guidance.
+Successful applicants will be granted a 2-year visa if they complete a degree course and doctoral graduates will be granted a 3-year visa.
+The main eligibility criteria are outlined below but please read our FAQs for detailed guidance:

-• You can only apply in the UK
+• you can only apply in the UK

-• You must apply before your Tier 4 or Student visa expires
+• you must apply before your Tier 4 or Student visa expires

-• You must have successfully completed a UK Bachelor's degree or postgraduate degree such as a Master's or doctoral degree
+• you must have successfully completed a UK Bachelor's degree or postgraduate degree such as a Master's or doctoral degree

-• Your successful programme completion must have been reported to the Home Office by SOAS Student Visa Compliance
+• your successful programme completion must have been reported to the Home Office by SOAS Student Visa Compliance

-• You must have successfully completed the eligible programme during the validity of your current Tier 4 or Student visa
+• you must have successfully completed the eligible programme during the validity of your current Tier 4 or Student visa

-• For programmes that are longer than 12 months, you must have studied on that programme in the UK for at least 12 months.
+• for programmes that are longer than 12 months, you must have studied on that programme in the UK for at least 12 months.
 You must also have held valid Student visa during those 12 months.
 (Refer to paragraph 3.27 of the Covid-19 concessions if you have been studying outside the UK via distance learning for part of your programme due to Covid-19.)

 Reporting programme completion to UK Visas and Immigration (UKVI)